twiechert/linearroad-java-driver/Readme.md

 ## Description

 This tool allows you to directly process the data returned by the Linear Road Benchmark data driver in Java.
 It integrates the provided C-libraries using JNA.
-This project already contains already a native build of these libraries compatible with Linux X64 operating systems.
+This project already contains a native build of these libraries compatible with Linux X64 operating systems.

 In order to process the single tuples, you can use the following code snippet: